DeepDoge/primitive-math/README.md

 - Infinity symbols
 - “Undefined”

-They are not wrong — they are **compressions**.
-They let humans write answers without carrying infinite processes around.
+They are not wrong.

+They are **compressions** — abstractions layered on top of unfinished computation so humans can stop thinking about it.

 Primitive Math does the opposite.